makclass/python-beginner-slides/introducing-python.md

-# Why Python
+# Introducing Python

-CM540 Beginning Python
+By Makzan

 ----